lowRISC/opentitan/util/i2csvg/smbus/SMBus.md

----
-title: Using I2C host for SMBus commands
+# Using I2C host for SMBus commands
----

 The I2C host can generate all the SMBus commands listed in the Rev 3.0 SMBus specification.